cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query interchain-accounts controller.md

   gaiad query interchain-accounts controller [command]

 Available Commands:
-  params      Query the current interchain-accounts controller submodule parameters
+  interchain-account Query the interchain account address for a given owner on a particular connection params             Query the current interchain-accounts controller submodule parameters

 Flags:
   -h, --help   help for controller